What is the FTSE 100?

 How can you trade the FTSE 100?

-With both CFDs and spread bets, you’ll get access to two types of indices market:
+With CFDs, you’ll get access to two types of indices market:

 FTSE 100 trading steps